What does a construction worker do?

 CSCS labourer card

-Although not a legal requirement, a CSCS card is a highly reputable qualification within the construction industry.
-To obtain a CSCS card, you have to pass the CITB health, safety, environment test, to demonstrate that you’re competent in health and safety.
+Although not a legal requirement, a CSCS (Construction Skills Certification Scheme) card is a highly reputable qualification within the construction industry.
+To obtain a CSCS card, you have to pass the CITB health, safety, environment test, to demonstrate that you’re competent in health and safety and understand the current health and safety regulations.
 It is common for construction firms to request this CSCS card before going on-site, so it’s worth applying for.

 In addition, further qualifications will be advantageous for securing a job in construction and improving your performance.
 These could be explored in personal time, or some are offered within apprenticeships.